Ericson2314/haskell-vcache/README.md

 Performance
 -----------

 VCache performance is not very good yet.
 It hasn't been heavily optimized.
-What I would like to do is switch to using Bytestring.Builder in the background, together with accumulating a list of vref/pvar children.
-Based on some preliminary tests, this could greatly improve write performance.
-As is, you should use bytestrings when storing large objects.
-They're a lot faster.
+What I would like to do is switch to using Bytestring.Builder in the background together with accumulating the list of vref/pvar children.
+Based on some preliminary tests, this could improve write performance and simplify the code, and might also permit compressed encodings.
+As is, you should use bytestrings where feasible, especially if working with large binary data.